mivalov/rwdp/rwdp/templates/pages/base/Page-setup-instuctions.md

 ### 1. Jinja block indentation

+- Always indent the content in the Jinja blocks by **2 spaces** ("&nbsp;&nbsp;")

   **IMPORTANT:**
-*Always indent the content in the Jinja blocks by **2 spaces** ("&nbsp;&nbsp;")*
+*If there is a filter block within the Jinja block **DO NOT** indent it!
+Indent only non Jinja content within the filter blocks!*

 ### 2. Whitespace control

-- Jinja block tags are made with [whitespace control](https://jinja.palletsprojects.com/en/3.1.x/templates/#whitespace-control) in mind so it is important to write them as in the examples.
+- Jinja block tags are made with [whitespace control](https://jinja.palletsprojects.com/en/3.1.x/templates/#whitespace-control) in mind so it is important to write them as in the [examples](#example-page).

-- Some blocks may have addition filter blocks within them to add indents, so the html looks nice and clean with the Jinja blocks stripped. **Write your content between the filter blocks!**
+- Some blocks may have additional [filter blocks](https://jinja.palletsprojects.com/en/3.1.x/templates/#list-of-builtin-filters) within them to add indents, so the html looks nice and clean when the Jinja blocks are stripped. **Write your content between the filter blocks!**

 **IMPORTANT:**
 *Pay attention to the minus symbol ("-") in the Jinja blocks!*